Laffy-Taffer/binairo-solver/README.md

 # binairo-solver
-Reads and solves puzzles from https://www.puzzle-binairo.com/
+Reads and solves puzzles from https://www.puzzle-binairo.com/ using python

 1. Ensure you have night mode enabled on the site (or replace the reference squares with their day mode counterparts)
 2. Take a screenshot of the puzzle and save it to puzzle.jpg